 In any case despite all the growing difficulties this was the path that I wanted to pursue.

 So gradually I began to realise that in order to regenerate the unconscious in a manner that could properly sustain such activity, a much more prolonged period of cleansing (or purgation) would be required.

 Indeed the aftermath of withdrawal and alienation, following holistic activity, had now become so pronounced that I eventually reached the stage where I was willing to give it up altogether!

-However what I could not have realised at the time were the severe consequences of this decision.
+However what I could not have properly realised at the time were the severe consequences of this decision.